oukradation/ecg_project/README.md

 * https://doc.qt.io/qt-5.10/qmltypes.html

 ## process
+### 25.feb
+#### Log
+* Now viewer is updated real time.

+#### TODO
+* Find out how to do signal processing
+   * signal processing direct on port audio callback function? - currently 8000 samples in 1s
+   * create an external buffer for signal processing then connect it to the viewer? - STL container
+* Design filters
+* Design interface
+   * what are we going to show?
+   * BPM

 ### 12.feb
 #### Log
 * Added rawsignal class implementing portaudio in oscilloscope qt application. compiles and runs ok.